 - BIFA (British Independent Film Awards): filmmakers whose British shorts are selected for competition in the Festival’s Grand Prix International Short competition may enter their films for BIFA consideration.

-- European Academy Awards: Cork International Film Festival submits a short film nomination to the European Short Film Awards.
+- European Academy Awards: As the official representative from Ireland, Cork International Film Festival submits a short film nomination to the European Short Film Awards.

 In competition, Cork International Film Festival makes the following awards: